dryane/light-home/README.md

 ### Connection
 The app connects to ItsyHome's local web API.
 It tries the local URL first and falls back to the external URL if unreachable.
 Both are configurable in Settings.

-### Calibration
-Since the ItsyHome API doesn't expose scene or group membership, the app discovers it automatically:

-**Scenes** — for each scene, all devices are turned off, the scene is triggered, and any device that turns on is recorded as a member.
-This runs twice and the results are intersected for reliability.
-After membership is confirmed, the scene is triggered once more and the exact brightness, hue, and saturation values are captured as targets.

-**Groups** — each group is toggled on/off/on while polling device states.
-Devices that respond consistently are recorded as members.
-Groups are fingerprinted sequentially and devices are restored between each run to prevent cross-contamination.

-All devices are restored to their original state after calibration completes.

 ### Scene status
 Scenes show one of four states based on comparing current device state to fingerprinted targets (±5 tolerance):
 - **active** — all devices match the scene's target values